 Perugia is the provincial capital of Umbria, one of Italy’s most beautiful regions.
 The ancient heart of the city, packed full of Etruscan and Roman monuments, perches on a hilltop with the modern city spread below.
 With a prestigious university, the city has a lively student population, good shopping, fun bars and great restaurants.
 If that weren't enough, Perugia is the setting for one of Europe’s best jazz festivals: Umbria Jazz.

-Pescara, the gateway to the rugged mountainous Abruzzo region, is framed by the snowy peaks of the Apennine Mountains.
+Pescara, the gateway to the rugged mountainous in the Abruzzo region, is framed by the stunning snowy peaks of the Apennine Mountains.
 The land tumbles through the hilltop villages and down to the blue waters of the Adriatic Ocean.
-In the town of Pescara itself, the long ten-mile stretches of wide, clean and sandy beaches and superb food and wine, offer many inviting opportunities to its visitors.
-These are the perfect conditions for a relaxing break for families, or as a restful prelude before venturing into the mountains or hiking through the region’s many national parks.
+In the town of Pescara itself, the long ten-mile stretches of wide, clean and sandy beaches and superb food and wine explain why it is a favourite vacation getaway among Italian travelers seeking to enjoy both beach-side relaxation and mountain adventures.

 Pisa is strategically located in the central part of Italy.
 It is only 12 km from the Ligurian Sea, 20 km from the harbour of Livorno and the ferries heading to the Elba Island, Sardinia and Corsica and 80 km from Florence.
 This city is closely associated with the Leaning Tower.
 But Pisa also preserves, with the whole complex of Piazza dei Miracoli - cultural patrimony of all humanity - and its medieval centre, numerous masterpieces of architecture and medieval history.
 The area around Pisa is also excellent for farm-holidays, trekking, beaches and water sports on the Versilian coast.

-Italians head for Rimini for their holidays, which must be the best recommendation there is.
-Located by the Adriatic Sea, it is a sophisticated, stylish city known for its lively take on life.
-Rimini is a city for everyone!
+Italians themselves head for Rimini for their holidays, which must be the best recommendation there is.
+Located by the Adriatic Sea, it is a sophisticated and stylish city known for its lively take on life.
+Fabulous restaurants and trendy bars serve good food and wine, while kilometres of beaches attract families from around the country.
+Rimini truly is a city for everyone.

 Rome, known as the Eternal City, has attracted visitors for over 2,000 years.
-It is one of the most magnificent and romantic cities in the world.
-Rome has an attractive mix of grandiose sights and bustling city life.
+It is one of the most magnificent and romantic cities in the world, boasting an attractive mix of grandiose sights and bustling city life.
 Life is sweet—the cake is there for the eating.
 Italian designer shopping, smooth ice cream, frothy cappuccino and exquisite wines to name but a few things.

 “El diau, el diau!”
 “The devil!
 The devil!”
 It was in 1897 when mountain people from Sauze d’Oulx witnessed a red-faced man with a long white beard descending from the slopes, with long wooden skis attached to his feet.
 He was a Swiss engineer, Adolf Kind, and the wooden skis were the first seen in Italy.
 Today there are more than a hundred ski-lifts and 1,500 km of slopes for all levels – as well as alpine skiing, sledges and huskies, telemark skiing and the snowboarding.
 For those with more extreme tastes the zone also caters to ice climbing, free-riding and other similar sports.